Smirti-Thapa/smirti-demo/README.md

 # smirti-demo
-This is my first GIT repository
+This is my first GIT repository "Author smirti thapa"